| Offshore business

 to increase personal privacy to

-protect yourself from invasive bureaucracy to protect against frivolous lawsuits
+protect yourself from invasive bureaucracy

-to protect your assets from seizure to assist estate planning to preserve
+to protect your assets from seizure

-your assets for your heirs to protect a percentage of your income from income
+to protect a percentage of your income from income

-capital gains from capital gains taxes to delay any taxation to increase
+capital gains from capital gains taxes

-investment diversification Is going offshore only for wealthy investors?
-Going
+Is going offshore only for wealthy investors?

 offshore is like taking a vacation.
 Years ago only the very affluent did.
 At the